Kukuo: Alleged 'Witch' Camp

-“I was a widow.
-I moved into my sisters house to care for her while she was sick.
+Kasue Kalahar, 85, says, “I was a widow.
+I moved into my sister’s house to care for her while she was sick.
 After she died, my nephew said to me ‘Auntie- stop chasing me in my dreams.
 Stop it or I will take my own actions.’
 The next morning everyone in my family had left and I was in the house alone.
 The chief came and banished me as a witch.”

-So far, the Political Campaigns have avoided the Witch Camps for fear of controversy or discouraging voters by speaking on politics against Witches.
-ActionAid reports that in 2016, Witch accusations now only increased but became common in developed cities such as Tamale, a shock to the international organization who have been working in the camps since 2006.
+ActionAid reports that in 2016, Witch accusations not only increased but also became common in developed cities such as Tamale, a shock to the international organization who have been working in the camps since 2006.

 Shani Abdul Kasiru, the head of policy and program for NGO Songtaba, a close partner of ActionAid, expressed his surprise at the new accusations in urban areas, stating the NGO’s had perhaps “overlooked that urban areas were enlightened”.

-The Tindan-zie Witch Camp based in the Ipatinga community, landlord Sampa Asammusa explained “The government have the power to help, but the government isn’t everywhere to put their policies into force.
+The landlord of the Witch Camp in Tindan-zie Sampa Asammusa explained “The government have the power to help, but the government isn’t everywhere to put their policies into force.
 The people will do what they want.
-Our communities lack social infrastructure and most of the women here have been accused by their own family- so how can they turn home?”.
+Our communities lack social infrastructure and most of the women here have been accused by their own family- so how can they turn home?”

 For women such as Awabu, there is no hope in returning to her community.
 ActionAid have worked extensively to move her back but her brother and sister in law her banished and accused her refuse, and her other brother is too old to care for her.
 It is crucial for Pastors, Imams, Chiefs and Politicians to speak about about these issues and desensitize the situation so that the accusations stop and the stigma changes so these women are able to return home.